-Building Communication Skills For Your Older Child With Cochlear Implant Recipients
+Building Communication Skills In Children With Cochlear Implant Recipients

 For children who have received cochlear implant at a later stage of their life the rehab process in terms of language development and expansion would be different from the ones who have received the implant at a younger age.